-Identifying a newsworthy story can be the difference between achieving great coverage, or sending an article out into the news and media abyss.
+Identifying a newsworthy story can be the difference between achieving great coverage, or sending an article out into the media abyss.

 But how do you know if something is newsworthy?

-Generally, a good news angle is deemed to be something which is genuinely new, interesting, and informative, and provides a unique perspective which promotes widespread interest and discussion.
+Generally, a good news angle is deemed to be something which is genuinely new, interesting, informative and provides a unique perspective which promotes widespread interest and discussion.

 There are many reasons for this.
 It can be difficult for managers or those personally invested in a business to separate what’s interesting to them, from what’s interesting to the general public.

 Being realistic and truly assessing the wider news value of your company information, can often shed a light on whether something is actually newsworthy.